Look out for your form arriving in the post

 What we're doing

-From the beginning of August 2016, a form, known as a "household enquiry form" (HEF), will be sent to every household in the district.
-The letter will be addressed to "the occupier" and will contain details of all those in the household who are currently registered to vote.
-This form is not a registration form but you do need to respond to it.
+From the end of July 2017, all households in South Kesteven will be sent a Household Enquiry Form to ensure their household is correctly listed on the electoral register.
+The letter will be addressed to "the occupier" and will list details of all people in the household who are currently registered to vote.
+This form is not a registration form but you do need to respond to it to confirm who lives at your address.

 What you need to do

-1. Go online to complete the form at www.householdresponse.com/southkesteven You will need the security numbers printed on the form to complete the online form.
+1. Online at www.householdresponse.com/southkesteven.
+You will need the security numbers which are printed on the form to complete the online form.

 2. Complete the paper form we sent you and return it using the pre-paid envelope.